eversinc33/Banshee/README.md

 Learning about Windows rootkits lately, so here is my own implementation of some techniques.
 For an overview, see **Features** below.

-This is not ready to use as the code is bad and I am just learning about kernel driver development, so this is for educational purposes mainly.
+I am just learning about kernel driver development, so this is for educational purposes mainly.

 ## What is a Rootkit?